erdikusdemir/smarthome-wifi-remote/README.md

 3.2.
 Configure your HA and MQTT servers,
 3.3.
 Configure your items by editing "config file" function,
 (id: order in your OLED screen, HAid: id name of item you want to control, type: switch(0), dimmer(1), or temperature controller(2))
 4.4.
 Deploy the node and everything should works.

+# To do list:
+Sometimes, during booting, remote can not collect the Json messages from Node-red and creates a blank page.
+Button of the encoder can not sense fast pushes.
+Cycle of the main loop is not fast enough.
+I will try interrupt.
+Case design is too bulky.

+# Limitations:
+The number of an item is fixed to 20 because of code restrictions but it is possible to increase inside the Arduino code.